mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Tango REST, on its own, is not useful for building web user interfaces.
 However, paired with a frontend client, it may be used as a complete solution for accessing TANGO API from a web browser.

+## GoTan

+GoTan [@gotan2012] is a complete ecosystem for accessing TANGO via RESTful interface over HTTP protocol.
+The project consists of multiple modules.
+However, it has no web frontend layer.
+GoTan has been written in Java and Groovy.
+The API has been well documented, which makes it easy to write a client for GoTan server.
+Example minimal client applications are available for Android phones and iPhone.
+These are native clients, written i Java and Objective-C respectively.
+GoTan does not support user accounts or permissions.

+**Technological aspects.**
+GoTan server is a standalone application, that exposes RESTful API using Restlet framework.
+It is written mostly in Groovy, with some parts written in Java.
+It is capable of accessing classes and servers defined in TANGO database as well as using attributes, commands and properties of any device.

+The project is not actively developed and has been discontinued in 2013, reaching only a proof-of-concept stage.

 ## mTango